Japanese submarine I-124: Loss

 When news of the attack reached Darwin, the Royal Australian Navy corvettes HMAS Deloraine, HMAS Lithgow and HMAS Katoomba put to sea to search for I-123.
 Deloraine reached the vicinity of the attack first.
 In the meantime, I-124 also had arrived in the area and she fired a torpedo at Deloraine at 13:35.
 Deloraine turned to starboard and the torpedo passed 10 ft astern of her, broaching as it passed through her wake.
 Deloraine established asdic contact on I-124 at 13:38 and dropped six depth charges at 13:43.
 She sighted oil and air bubbles on the surface after the attack.
 After Deloraine dropped another pattern of depth charges, I-124 briefly broached at 12°07′S 130°09′E, exposing her bow and periscope, down 5 degrees by the stern and listing 20 degrees to port.
-Before I-124 fully submerged again, a depth charge from Deloraine′s port depth charge thrower landed 10 ft from her periscope and a U.S. Navy OS2U Kingfisher floatplane from the seaplane tender USS Langley (AV-3) arrived on the scene and dropped a bomb at the same spot.
+Before I-124 fully submerged again, a depth charge from s port depth charge thrower landed 10 ft from her periscope and a U.S. Navy OS2U Kingfisher floatplane from the seaplane tender USS Langley (AV-3) arrived on the scene and dropped a bomb at the same spot.
 When I-124 submerged, she settled on the seabed in 150 ft of water.
 Deloraine again depth-charged the stationary submarine at 13:56, then noted more oil, bubbles and particles of TNT on the surface.
 At 14:30 she made another underwater contact to the southeast and conducted two more attacks there, expending the last of her depth charges and noting more oil and bubbles rising to the surface.